maxmantz/redux-oidc/README.md

 - `config`: **(required)** a config object for the `oidc-token-manager` ,
 - `successCallback`: *(optional)* a function called after the token callback was successful,
 - `errorCallback`: *(optional)* a function which is called when the token callback returned an error,
-- `redirectOnSuccess`: *(optional)* a boolean indicating whether or not the redirect to the previous url should be triggered
+- `redirectOnSuccess`: *(optional)* a boolean indicating whether or not the redirect to the previous url should be triggered,
+- `redirectUri`: *(optional)* a custom uri to redirect to after the callback was successful.

 ##### `Helpers`
 The following helper methods are available to you.
 You can bind them to components like `<button/>`s or to your middleware (sagas, thunks etc.):